CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 64. Print the frequency of each character in Alphabetical order
 65. Print all substrings of a given string
 66. Check if a given string is Palindrome
+67. Check if two strings are anagram of each other

 # LINKED LIST